Study and work abroad guide

 Before you leave the UK, check your passport is up-to-date and will cover the time that you are away - some countries require a minimum amount of time still on your passport before you enter.

-You should also look at the website of the Embassy/Consulate of your destination country for further information.
+You can also look at the website of the Embassy/Consulate of your destination country for further information.
 Most countries will have an office in London which should be able to offer assistance.
-The Government’s Foreign and Commonwealth Office (FCO) has a helpful listing on its London Diplomatic List.
+The Government’s Foreign, Commonwealth & Development Office (FCDO) has a helpful listing on its London Diplomatic List.

 Non-UK passport holders